Bartholomew Clerke: Diplomat

 In December 1585 he and Henry Killigrew were sent to Flanders to co-operate with the Earl of Leicester, being appointed members of the council of state.
 On 10 March 1586 Clerke delivered an oration in Leicester's name, on his arrival in Amsterdam, and in October following he was despatched to England by Leicester on a special mission to the Queen.
 In 1587 he was again sent to the Low Countries, with his friends Lord Buckhurst and Sir John Norris, to allay the discontent which had been excited by the Earl of Leicester's proceedings in Holland, and to open the way for a peace with Spain.

 Retirement

 For some years his residence was at Mitcham in Surrey, and he was lord of the manor of Clapham there.
 He died on 12 March 1590, and was buried in the old church at Clapham.
 By his wife Eleanor (née Haselrigge) he had a son, Sir Francis Clerke of Merton in Surrey.

 Works

 His works included a translation into Latin of The Book of the Courtier from the Italian original Il Cortegiano of Baldassare Castiglione (STC 4782).
-It first appeared in early 1572 as Balthasaris Castilionis Comitis De Curiali siue Aulico, prefaced with commendatory Latin epistles by Earl of Oxford, Thomas Sackville, Lord Buckhurst, and John Caius.
+It first appeared in early 1572 as Balthasaris Castilionis Comitis De Curiali siue Aulico, prefaced with commendatory Latin epistles by the Earl of Oxford, Thomas Sackville, Lord Buckhurst, and John Caius.
 It was subsequently edited by Samuel Drake, in 1713.